 The global version due to Theorem~\ref{theorem:globalHopf} also comes into force.
-We can calculate the describing function of up to the second harmonic, (see Page~175,~\cite{mees1981dynamicsOfFeedbackSystems}) to be:
+We can calculate the Describing function of up to the second harmonic, (see Page~175,~\cite{mees1981dynamicsOfFeedbackSystems}) to be:

-At the critical frequency~$ \omega_0 , $ the locus of~$ L_1 $ is paralell to the negative real semi-axis.
+At the critical frequency~$ \omega_0 , $ the locus of~$ L_1 $ is parallel to the negative real semi-axis.
 Hence, this locus shall be transversal to, and pointing outwards of the Nyquist locus of~$ {\widetilde{G}} \left( j \omega \right) , $ unless the latter passes by the point~$ - 1 $ tangentially.
 Hence generically we can expect that for a stable plant with RHP zeros: (i)~as many Hopf bifurcations happen for the SFS, as there are plant root locus crossings of the imaginary axis, and (ii)~the first such crossing must give a supercritical Hopf bifurcation.

 For a RFS to have a periodic orbit, it is not sufficient that some Describing function analysis predicts it.
 This can be seen from the example of the root locus diagram in Figure~\ref{fig:rootLocusThirdOrderMinimumPhase}.
-From this root locus, and the corresponding Nyquist diagram, we see that two periodic orbits are predicted by Describing function analysis.
-In specific there are two separate transversal intersections of the plant's Nyquist locus, with the Describing function including up to the second harmonic.
+From this root locus, and the corresponding Nyquist diagram, we see that one periodic orbits is predicted by Describing function analysis.
+In specific there are two separate transversal intersections of the plant's Nyquist locus, with the locus of the Describing function that includes up to the second harmonic.
 The SFS for this plant follows the bifurcation trend~(T2), and has a Hopf bifurcation, followed by a reverse Hopf bifurcation.